Doughboy: Average age

+Infantrymen recruited for World War I were mostly teenagers: 'merely kids who didn't look to be a day over sixteen'.
+The average age of a "doughboy" in World War I was less than 25 years old.
+Fifty-seven percent of infantrymen were under the age of 25, with some enlisting as young as seventeen.

 History

 Doughboy as applied to the infantry of the U.S. Army first appears in accounts of the Mexican–American War of 1846–1848, without any precedent that can be documented.
 A number of theories have been put forward to explain this usage: